tianping526/eventbridge/docs/en/quick-start.md

           incorrectly, the Job will not handle exponential decay retries correctly.
         - The retry count for the `EBInterTargetBackoffBusDefault` subscription group is set to 3.
 If set incorrectly, the Job will not handle backoff retries correctly.
-        - The retry count for other subscription groups is set to 3, representing the retry count for Event flow failures within the Job.
+        - The retry count for other subscription groups is set to the default of 16, which represents the retry count when an Event fails inside a Job.

 Start Docker Compose: